 The student health fee pays for:

-• Office visits for the treatment of routine and chronic illness (excluding orthopedic, sports medicine, physical therapy and psychiatric services)
+• Office visits for the treatment of routine and chronic illness (excluding in-house specialty referrals, Physical Therapy and Psychiatric Services)

-• 12 individual counseling sessions per academic year
+• 10 individual counseling visits per academic year

 • Support groups and workshops on issues including anxiety, couples therapy, grief and loss, substance abuse, international student support, sexual assault and more

 • Preventive health screenings, including blood pressure and body fat percentage measurement

 • Individual nutritional consultations with a registered dietitian

 NOTE: The student health fee also assists in the sustainability of the health center by funding medical technology, select medical supplies, utilities and salaries of healthcare providers and support staff.
 It also funds the development and integration of the electronic health record system.

 The student health fee does not pay for:

 • Physical Therapy (has an additional nominal office fee)

 • Physical exams